| PRESS RELEASE May

 New York, will speak in Belgium (Hasselt), Germany (Cologne) and the

+Netherlands.
 S.N.
 Goenka is widely respected as the foremost lay

 teacher of Vipassana Meditation.
 Eighty meditation centres around the